samdenty/Wi-PWN/README.md

 ## FAQ

-**Could it auto-deauth all APs in the range?**

-Yes, but I will not implement this 'feature' for ethical and legal reasons.

 **Can it sniff handshakes?**

 The ESP8266 has a promiscuous mode in which you can sniff packets, but handshake packets are dropped and there is no other way to get them with the functions provided by the SDK.